Internal Audit for UAE Real Estate and Construction Companies

 One of the main elements observed during hospitality audits involves revenue recognition.
 Since hotels have various channels of income streams, including but not limited to letting of rooms, foods and beverages, conference facilities, and other auxiliary guest services, auditors must ensure proper recording and reporting in accordance with the prescribed standards.
 The auditors have to verify sales records, review the contracts, and assess the observance of revenue recognition policies.

-Effective inventory management is literally a must have in this industry, especially for those that involve consumable items such as hotels, restaurants, and resorts.
+Effective inventory management is literally a must have in this industry, especially for hotels, restaurants, and resorts that manage large volumes of consumable items, restaurants, and resorts.
 Auditors test controls and inventory processes to ensure that inventory is appropriately valued and regularly monitored, and that account records of inventory accurately reflect physical levels.
 This way, losses due to theft, wastage, or mismanagement are avoided and correct reporting of costs of sales or revenues is carried out correspondingly.

 Operational audits address the effectiveness and efficiency of internal processes within the business.
 For instance, in the hospitality industry, it considers the front desk, housekeeping, kitchen, event management, amongst others, and how they operate in light of the goals of the company and the best practices within the industry.
 Auditors identify inefficiencies, advise on process improvements, and assess the sufficiency of internal controls within a firm to reduce risk in enhancing their overall performance.